shaobo9856/Badnet/README.md

-# Reproduce Code for Paper "BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain"
+# Reproduced Code for Paper "BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain"

 Only for Baseline MNIST Network(single pixel backdoor)